MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 A reporting currency is used to convert functional or originating currency amounts to another currency on inquiries and reports.
 For example, if the Canadian dollar is the functional currency for a company, you can set up the euro as your reporting currency to view an inquiry window with currency amounts displayed in the euro currency.

-During the reporting currency setup in Multicurrency Management, you’ll set up a reporting currency and enter a default exchange rate and rate calculation method.
+During the reporting currency setup in Multicurrency Management, you'll set up a reporting currency and enter a default exchange rate and rate calculation method.
 Depending on how your system is set up, you may be able to override the default reporting currency exchange rate or rate calculation method on inquiries and reports.
 To change the default reporting currency exchange rate, choose View \>\> Currency \>\> Modify Reporting Rate to open the Modify Reporting Rate window.

 For more information about the reporting currency, see the Multicurrency Management documentation.

 ### Viewing purchasing documents

-Use the Purchase Order Processing Document Inquiry window to view information about documents you’ve entered in Purchase Order Processing.
+Use the Purchase Order Processing Document Inquiry window to view information about documents you've entered in Purchase Order Processing.
 This window provides easy access to detailed or summarized information about purchase orders and receipts.

 You can view information as it was originally entered by clicking on link fields.
 For example, you can select a purchase order and click on the PO Number label to the Purchase Order Inquiry Zoom window to view the purchase order as it was entered.